auswuchs/vue-dialog/README.md

 ## Passing data from/to dialog

-There are several ways to deal with data.
-First of all, you can pass data to the second argument of the `useDialog` composable.
+You can pass props to dialog component as the second argument of the `useDialog` composable.
 Data must be an object with component props.
 For example, if a component has a prop with the name `detail` we can pass it like this `{ detail: { ... } }`.

 ```javascript
 const dialog = useDialog(